sydneypack/rise.pollution-free-world/README.md

 **GLOBAL WARMING AND GREENHOUSE EFFECT**

 **GREENHOUSE EFFECT**
 The greenhouse effect is the process by which greenhouse gases(carbon dioxide, methane, nitrous oxide) in a planet's atmosphere cause some of the heat radiated from the planet's surface to build up within the planet's surface.
-When these gases rise up in the atnmosphere, they form a thermal blanket within the atmosphere
+When these gases rise up in the atnmosphere, they form a thermal blanket within the atmosphere.

 **Global warming**

 What is global warming and its caused?